vitejs/vite/docs/config/index.md

   Browser compatibility target for the final bundle.
 The default value is a Vite special value, `'modules'`, which targets [browsers with native ES module support](https://caniuse.com/es6-module).

-  Another special value is 'esnext' - which only performs minimal transpiling (for minification compat) and assumes native dynamic imports support.
+  Another special value is `'esnext'` - which assumes native dynamic imports support and will transpile as little as possible:

+  - If the [`build.minify`](#build-minify) option is `'terser'` (the default), `'esnext'` will be forced down to `'es2019'`.
+  - In other cases, it will perform no transpilation at all.

   The transform is performed with esbuild and the value should be a valid [esbuild target option](https://esbuild.github.io/api/#target).
 Custom targets can either be a ES version (e.g. `es2015`), a browser with version (e.g. `chrome58`), or an array of multiple target strings.